-Perfect For: The Boss Who Is Into Food But Would Never Say “Foodie”
+Perfect For: The Boss Who Is Into Food, But Would Never Say “Foodie”

 Mister Jiu’s is not the easiest place to get a reservation, but if you’re willing to aggressively stalk the necessary sites, you can do it.
 Persistence pays off, and while you might not get actual acknowledgment that you achieved the impossible from your boss, at least you can pat yourself on the back.
-This Chinatown restaurant does excellent, modern takes on Chinese food that you can order a la carte or from a tasting menu, and either way the boss will be pleased.
+This Chinatown restaurant does excellent, upscale takes on Chinese food that you can order a la carte or from a tasting menu, and either way your boss will be pleased.
 Besides the excellent things to eat, the interior is well-designed without feeling overdone, and has some nice skyline views out the windows.

 Perfect For: The Reasonable And Patient Boss Who You Actually Respect

 A reservation at Zuni is doable, provided you’re planning far enough in advance - a few weeks out and you’re golden.
 Zuni is one of our all-time favorites, because it’s extremely classy, and the relatively short menu is executed to perfection.
 The chicken takes an hour but is absolutely worth it, and for someone who is planning out their Q1 goals already, it’s totally fine to take some time to get it right.
-Advise boss to get the fritto appetizer, plan for Christmas bonus.
+Advise your boss to get the fritto appetizer, and then plan for Christmas bonus.

 Perfect For: The Boss Who Isn’t Afraid To Try Things, Including Steamrolling Corporate Card Policies